aaronhuggins/js-edi/README.md

 # What's done prior to alpha so far

-- EDI X12 support; parser in antlr4ts is fully functional
+- EDI X12 support; parser in antlr4ts is fully functional, detects component and repeated elements
-- Document object model
+- Document object model, supports detecting difference between EDI flavors and complexe nodes
-- Validator
+- Validator, works with the DOM to be able to validate a document with JSON Schema

 # Known TO-DOs